schell/renderling/DEVLOG.md

 has it for Rust.
 Plus you could use macros to implement imports for WGSL....

 Anyway - I'm going to pull it out because it's not really on topic.

+### Crabslab update

+I bumped `crabslab` after updating that library to use an associated constant for the slab size.

+The file sizes are a tad bit smaller now, but only by at most 100 bytes.

 ## Fri Feb 23, 2024